-Discussion: The present research work brings attention to the significance of using appropriate intervention such as vocational rehabilitation support as well as awareness about the injury to help strengthen resilience and reintegration amongst SCI individuals into their communities.
+Discussion: The present research brings attention to the significance of using appropriate interventions, such as vocational rehabilitation support as well as awareness about the injury to help strengthen resilience and reintegration amongst SCI individuals into their communities.
 A further longitudinal study is recommended to determine predictive factors of the dynamic nature of resilience over time.

 Article type: